markmoraes/charliecloud/doc/dev.rst

   2. Compute layer ID.

-  3. If layer ID is in the Git repo (cache hit):

-     1. If :code:`img/foo` exists and has the right layer ID, we are done.

-     2. If it exists and has the wrong layer ID, remove it.

-     3. Create :code:`img/foo` using :code:`git worktree new`, specifying the
-        commit matching the cached layer ID.
+  3. If (a) not :code:`--no-cache=ly-write`, (b) Git tag :code:`foo` exists, and (c) the layer ID at that tag matches what we computed, that's a cache hit.
+The existing directory is what we wanted and we are done.

+     Note: We verify here the following inconsistent cache conditions:

+       * Existing directory's layer ID does not match.
+       * No existing directory.

   4. Otherwise, it is a cache miss.

+     1. If Git tag :code:`foo` exists, remove it.

+     2. If :code:`img/foo` exists, remove it.
+If it has any layer ID, that should match what was in the Git tag, or the cache is inconsistent.

+     3. Create :code:`img/foo`.
+If :code:`--no-cache=ly-write`, create an
-     1. Create :code:`img/foo` using :code:`git worktree new`, specifying the
-        commit for the empty root pseudo-layer.
+        empty directory.
+Otherwise, use :code:`git worktree new`, specifying the commit for the empty root pseudo-layer.

-     2. Unpack the layers into the this subdirectory.
+     4. Unpack the layers into the this subdirectory.

-     3. Compute the layer ID and commit.
+     5. Commit and tag.

 To create a new image :code:`bar` with :code:`FROM foo`:

   1. If :code:`img/foo` does not exist, pull it.

-We now have a guaranteed cache hit.
+  2. If :code:`--no-cache=ly-write`, copy :code:`img/foo` to :code:`img/bar`,
+     excluding :code:`img/foo/.git`.

-  2. Create :code:`img/bar` using :code:`git worktree new`, specifying the
-     commit for the layer ID of :code:`img/foo`.
+  3. Else :code:`git worktree new`, specifying the commit for the layer ID of :code:`img/foo`, and delete the Git tag :code:`bar`.

 To execute sequence of instructions, starting after :code:`FROM`: